Privacy law: The Press

+In California, the California Consumer Privacy Act of 2018 provides specific regulations for companies collecting consumer data in California organized as particular rights; these include the right to have knowledge about how companies intend to use consumer data, as well as the right to opt-out of its collection and potentially delete this data.
+The Act recently expanded existing consumer rights in the state in 2023, providing citizens the right to reduce the collection of data and correct false information.

 Uzbekistan

 Though the right to privacy exists in several regulations, the most effective privacy protections come in the form of constitutional articles of Uzbekistan.
 Varying aspects of the right to privacy are protected in different ways by different situations.

 Vietnam

 Vietnam, lacking a general data protection law, relies on Civil Code regulations relating to personal data protection.
 Specifically, the Code "protects information relating to the private life of a person."
 The 2006 Law on Information Technology protects personal information, such as name, profession, phone number, and email address, and declares that organizations may only use this information for a "proper purpose".
 The legislation, however, does not define what qualifies as proper.
 The 2005 Law on Electronic Transactions protects personal information during electronic transactions by prohibiting organizations and individuals from disclosing "part or all of information related to private and personal affairs ... without prior agreement."
 The 2010 Law on Protection of Consumers' Rights provides further protection for consumer information, but it does not define the scope of that information or create a data protection authority; additionally, it is only applicable in the private sector.

 In 2015, the Vietnam legislature introduced the Law on Information Security, which ensures better information safety and protection online and in user's computer software.
 It took effect on 1 July 2016 and is Vietnam's first overarching data protection legislation.